maxpohlman/maxpohlman.github.io/resume.md

 Experience
 ----------

-**Data Scientist**
+**Data Scientist & Lead R-Shiny Developer** *Mathematica Policy Research (Oct 2017 - Aug 2019)*

-*Mathematica Policy Research (Oct 2017 - Present)*
+Led development of numerous R-Shiny applications including layout design & CSS, modularization, application algorithm & logic development, web-browser communication, server deployment, package development.

-Constructed and maintained a diverse suite of data processing pipelines and interactive visualizations.
+Constructed and maintained a diverse suite of data processing pipelines and interactive visualizations using R, Python, Leaflet, JS, Selenium, and more.

 **Research Assistant**
-*University of Rhode Island (Jan.
-2016 - Aug.
-2017)*
+*University of Rhode Island (Jan 2016 - Aug 2017)*

 Conducted economic experiments and performed analysis of the effects of uncertainty and ambiguity on bargaining behavior.
 Funded under a NSF EPSCoR grant on [The Future of Dams](https://nsf.gov/awardsearch/showAward?AWD_ID=1539071)